RafaelGSS/node/doc/api/cli.md

 > Stability: 1 - Experimental

-When using the [Permission Model][], the process will not be able to spawn any kind of process.
+When using the [Permission Model][], the process will not be able to spawn any child process by default.
-For security reasons, the call will throw an `ERR_ACCESS_DENIED` unless the user explicitly pass the flag `--allow-child-process` in the main Node.js process.
+Attemps to do so will throw an `ERR_ACCESS_DENIED` unless the user explicitly passes the `--allow-child-process` flag when starting Node.js.

 If the user explicitly allows to spawn a child process, then it will be the user's responsibility to pass along the correct arguments.